Lighting and Rendering

 Set of chrome balls.

-Follow the steps below to guide you through creating and setting up an image based light.
+Follow the steps below to create and set up an image-based light.

 [ADD IMAGE'S ALT TEXT]